Code-Institute-Submissions/bookable/README.md

     Screenshots were taken of the site and added to the homepage as highlights.

-    As a paying customer of Envato elements, I can download images etc. with licenses free to use anywhere I see fit.
+    As a paying customer of Envato elements, I can download images, etc., with licenses.

-    -   The homepage and the contact page both has an image from Envato elements.
+    -   The homepage and the contact page both have an image from Envato elements.

     <br>